infection/infection/adr/0001-inheritdoc.md

 A number of points:

-- [PHPDoc](https://docs.phpdoc.org/guides/inheritance.html) provides inheritance of the docblocks by default when appropriate
+- [PHPDoc][phpdoc-inheritance] provides inheritance of the docblocks by default when appropriate
-- Static analysers such as PHPStan or Psalm can do without at the time of writting
+- Static analysers such as PHPStan or Psalm can do without at the time of writing

 Also it has a very limited value.